 - Seek out an experienced, professional and reliable tattoo artist.
 Ask to see their portfolio and check out their reviews

 - Be wary of the shop’s safety practices, and look into what inks they use to ensure they aren’t toxic

 - Don’t drink alcohol within the 24 hours before getting inked

-- Implement an effective, nurturing aftercare regime.
+- Implement an effective, nurturing aftercare regimen.
 Use alcohol-free and fragrance-free products.

 - Seek medical care if you have any concerns post-tattoo procedure.
 It’s always better to be safe than sorry.